 Read Ephesians 3:1-21

-Paul talks about a "mystery" in Ephesians three which was revealed to him and the other apostles and prophets of that time, that was hidden from the "sons of men" (children of Israel) that went before them.
-The mystery of course was that the Gentiles (all those who weren't Jewish) would now, because of Christ, be partakers in the same blessings God had promised the Jews (Ephesians 3:6-7).
+In Ephesians three, Paul talks about a "mystery" which was revealed to him and the other apostles and prophets of that time that was hidden from the "sons of men" (children of Israel) that went before them.
+The mystery, of course, was that the Gentiles (all those who weren't Jewish) would now, because of Christ, be partakers in the same blessings God had promised the Jews (Ephesians 3:6-7).
 In Ephesians chapter two, Paul goes into great detail on what that unity for humanity now meant.

 Paul also believed that the mystery of Christ was something that, when accepted, created a unique fellowship or community of believers, who then had a specific responsibility to make the mystery known.
 Some have implied that Ephesians 3:10 means the church has authority over "rulers and authorities" in heavenly places.
 But a careful examination of the text reveals something far different.
-And we also discover once again, how the NIV has distorted scripture.
-This is what Ephesians 3:10 says in the KJV:
+And we also discover, once again, how the NIV has distorted scripture.
+This is what Ephesians 3:10 says in the NKJV:

 This is how the NIV translates Ephesians 3:10:

 His intent was that now, through the church, the manifold wisdom of God should be made known to the rulers and authorities in the heavenly realms.